Punjab, Pakistan: Medieval period

+Following the Muslim conquests in the Indian subcontinent at the beginning of the 8th century, Arab armies of the Umayyad Caliphate penetrated South Asia, introducing Islam into the Punjab.
+First, Islam was introduced into the Southern Punjab in the opening decades of the eighth century.
+By the 16th century, Muslims were the majority in the region and an elaborate network of mosques and mausoleums marked the landscape.
+Local Punjabi Muslim converts constituted the majority of this Muslim community, and as far for the mechanisms of conversion, the sources of the period emphasise the recitation of the Islamic confession of faith (shahada), the performance of the circumcision, and the ingestion of cow-meat.

-Islam emerged as the major power in Punjab after the Umayyad caliphate led by Muhammad bin Qasim conquered the region in 711 AD.
-The city of Multan became a center of the Ismaili sect of Islam.
-Umayyads after conquering key cities of Uch and Multan inhabited thousands of Arabs (10,000) in Multan, These Arabs ruled the vast areas of Punjab for next 3 centuries.
-From their capital in Multan they ruled the far areas of Kashmir.
+Islam emerged as the major power in Punjab after the Umayyad army led by Muhammad ibn al-Qasim conquered the region in 711 AD.
+The city of Multan became a centre of Islam.
+After the Umayyads conquered the key cities of Uch and Multan, they ruled the far areas of Punjab and included Kashmir.
 Islam spread rapidly.

+According to local traditions, Baba Ratan Hindi was a trader from Punjab who was one of the non-Arab companions of Prophet Muhammad.
+He was reportedly a trader who used to take goods to Arabia.
+There is also a dargah named after him, the Haji Ratan Dargah, in Bathinda, where he settled after his conversion to Islam.
+Muslims who migrated to Pakistan during the partition of India in 1947 still venerate him as Baba Haji Ratan.

 In the ninth century, the Hindu Shahi dynasty originating from the region of Oddiyana replaced the Taank kingdom in the Punjab, ruling much of Punjab along with eastern Afghanistan.
 In the 10th century, the tribe of the Gakhars/Khokhars, formed a large part of the Hindu Shahi army according to the Persian historian Firishta.